COSPLAY CONTEST INFORMATION

 Contest Times, Prizes, Entry Forms, and Costs

 The Cosplay Contest will begin at 8 pm on Saturday the 31st.
-Check-in for contest entrants is at 4 pm so we have enough time for pre-judging and other pre-show preparations.
+Check-in for contest entrants starts at 4 pm so we have enough time for pre-judging and other pre-show preparations.
+The cutoff time for entrants is 6 pm.
+Anyone arriving after 6 pm will not be eligible to be in the contest.
+Prejuding the costumes is a fairly long process and we want everyone to have their time with the judges.
 There are no fees for entering the competition (other than the admission price for the convention).
 The cash prizes and rewards are listed below.
 Please check back often for further prize announcements.
 Entry forms for the competition will be available at the check-in and ticketing booths, as well as at the NACC table.

 Cosplay at Lowe Mill A&E General Policies